jakebrehm/multitooner/readme.md

 git clone https://github.com/jakebrehm/multitooner.git
 ```

-and then navigate to the directory in a terminal.
+and then navigate to the cloned directory in a terminal.
 Make sure you are in the outer **multitooner** folder, and not the nested folder with the same name, and then you can build the application using [py2app](https://github.com/ronaldoussoren/py2app).
 Run the command

 ```
 python script/setup.py py2app